vitelabs/vite-wiki/docs/api/rpc/wallet.md

 :::
 ### wallet_createTxWithPassphrase
-发送交易
+Send a transaction

 - **Parameters**:
 	-  `Object`:
-		- `entropystoreFile : string` :  `Primry address` 或者 `EntropyStore abs filepath`，可不填
+		- `entropystoreFile : string` :  The primary account address or the absolute file path of the EntropyStore, optional
-		- `selfAddr : string address` : 自己的地址，必填
+		- `selfAddr : string address` : Transaction sender address, required
-		- `toAddr : string address` : 转给谁，必填
+		- `toAddr : string address` : Transaction receiver address, required
-		- `tokenTypeId : string tokentypeid` : 哪个币，必填
+		- `tokenTypeId : string tokentypeid` : The token ID, required
-		- `passphrase : string` : 密码，必填
+		- `passphrase : string` : Wallet password, required
-		- `amount : string bigint` : 转多少钱，必填
+		- `amount : string bigint` : The transfer amount, required
-		- `data : string base64` : 转账留言，可不填
+		- `data : string base64` : Transaction annotation, optional
-		- `difficulty : string bigint` : pow难度，可不填
+		- `difficulty : string bigint` : PoW difficulty, optional

 - **Returns**: `none`

 :::
 ### wallet_addEntropyStore
-增加某个EntropyStore文件，可以用于应用非标准目录下托管的entropystore文件
+Add a new EntropyStore.
+This method is used to manage EntropyStore in non-standard directory.

 - **Parameters**:
-	- `string`: `Primry address` 或者 `EntropyStore abs filepath`
+	- `string`: The primary account address or the absolute file path of the EntropyStore
-	- `string`:`address`： 具体的地址
+	- `string`:`address`： The account address to add

 - **Returns**:
 	- `Object`
-		- `entropyStoreFile : string` : 该EntropyStore的完整路径
+		- `entropyStoreFile : string` : The absolute file path of the EntropyStore
-		- `index : uint32 `: 该地址在该Entropy下的序号
+		- `index : uint32 `: The address index in the EntropyStore